The Real Reasons Some Christmas Trees Cost More Than Others

 Advice: If Your Credit Score Is Under 740, Make These 4 Moves Now

 Numerous factors come into play when determining the cost of a Christmas tree, especially location.
 Shipping a tree from its natural habitat to a lot dramatically drives up prices.
 Since Christmas trees don’t grow in all climates, the further you are from where they naturally grow, the more you’ll have to pay.

 “One of the big reasons for cost variance is shipping and handling,” said Mark Russell, an ISA certified arborist.
 “Different trees used as Christmas trees grow in different climate zones.
 For example, trees grown in Georgia, Leyland cypresses, cost around $7 a foot whereas Fraser fir trees that have to be cut down, packaged, put on trucks and shipped in, are 42% more expensive at around $10 a foot.”

 Also contributing to the price of a tree is its size and popularity.

 “The bigger the tree, the more expensive it’s going to be (and the harder to haul),” said Julie Ramhold, consumer analyst at DealNews.com.
-“So while that 9 ft. tree may be a showstopper in your home, it’ll likely be at least $20 more expensive than the ones in the 7 – 7.5 ft.”
+“So, while that 9 ft. tree may be a showstopper in your home, it’ll likely be at least $20 more expensive than the ones between 7 – 7.5 ft.”